-The National Exercise Referral Scheme is a Welsh Government funded scheme which is centrally managed by Welsh Local Government Association working in partnership with Public Health Wales (PHW) and has been in operation since July 2007.
+The National Exercise Referral Scheme is a Welsh Government funded scheme which has been centrally managed by Welsh Local Government Association working in partnership with Public Health Wales (PHW) since July 2007.

 The aim of the Scheme is to reduce the inequalities in ill health by providing access to tailored and supervised physical activity.
 The target population is aged 16+ who are not used to being regularly physically active and are at risk of or currently experiencing a long term or chronic health condition.
 The Scheme is designed to provide opportunities to exercise that are fun, rewarding and that can be incorporated into everyday life.